ankeetmaini/blog/posts/ultimate-docker-workflow.md

 RUN yarn build:server
 ```

-## final stage
+## final stage (well not quite)

 At this stage the image is almost ready and can be run as-is. _But, we can do better._

-There are a lot of stuff here which we can remove like _node modules_, _source files_, _intermediate image layers_.
+There's a lot of stuff here which can be removed like _node modules_, _source files_, _intermediate image layers_.
 Let's remove them by taking only the stuff that is needed in a new multi-stage build step.

 ```dockerfile
 # starting from a clean state